jonasseglare/geex/README.md

 ;; => 1.4142135623730951
 ```

-This function is in fact implemented like this:
+This is the code that was generated in order to produce this function:
 ```java
 package examples_psqrt_dtest;